Jorge Solari

-Jorge Raúl Solari, (born 11 November 1941) is an Argentine former football player and manager.
+Jorge Raúl Solari (born 11 November 1941) is an Argentine former football player and manager.

 Playing career

 Solari, nicknamed "El Indio" ("The Indian"), played as a midfielder for several clubs in Argentina, he started his career with Newell's Old Boys in 1960.
 In 1962, he signed for Vélez Sársfield and in 1964 he joined River Plate.
 Solari represented Argentina in the 1966 FIFA World Cup.
 Solari left River in 1969 and had a short spell with Estudiantes before his retirement.

 He also played in the Primera División de México for Torreón.

 Managerial career

-Solari has managed clubs all over the world, these including Atlético Junior in Colombia, where he won the Apertura 1977 title; Club Renato Cesarini a club he helped to create and Newell's Old Boys, twice runners up in Argentina.
-In 1988–1989, he led Independiente to the Primera division championship in Argentina.
-He was manager of Tenerife in Spain and led Saudi Arabia past the group stages of the World Cup for the first and only time in their history.

-After his success with Saudi Arabia, he joined Yokohama Marinos in Japan.
+Solari's managerial style was often characterized by tactical discipline and an ability to instill professionalism and competitive spirit in his teams.

+Early Career and South America

+Solari began his coaching career in the early 1970s, managing his former club Rosario Central and later moving to Mexico with Tecos UAG.
+His early career also included successful spells in Colombian football with Millonarios (1977–1978) and Atlético Junior (early 1980s).
+His title win with Independiente in the 1988–89 season was a career highlight, securing the club's 14th domestic championship.

+He had a significant and foundational tenure at Newell's Old Boys (1983–1987), where he helped build the core of the team that would later achieve domestic and international success.